lowRISC/post-job-status-action/README.md

 Post Job Status
 ===

+This project has been developed to meet lowRISC's internal need and is *not supported* by lowRISC.

 This is a GitHub action to post job status to another repository.

 This can be useful if you needs to post status in a workflow_dispatch or pull_request_target.